Byzantine Empire under the Constantinian and Valentinianic dynasties

-Byzantine Empire under the Constantinian and Valentinianic dynasties was the earliest period of the Byzantine history that saw a shift in government from Rome in the West to Constantinople in the East within the Roman Empire under emperor Constantine the Great and his successors.
+The Eastern Roman Empire under the Constantinian and Valentinian dynasties was the earliest period of the Byzantine history that saw a shift in government from Rome in the West to Constantinople in the East within the Roman Empire under emperor Constantine the Great and his successors.
 Constantinople, formally named Nova Roma, was founded in the city of Byzantium (Βυζάντιον), which is the origin of the historiographical name for the Eastern Empire, which self-identified simply as the "Roman Empire".

 Prelude to the creation of the Byzantine Empire

 Economic strife

 In the 3rd century, the Roman Empire suffered troubling economic difficulties that spread over a wide portion of its provinces.
 Drastic decreases in population throughout the western parts of the empire, along with a general degradation of society within the cities, exacerbated the crisis leading to a shortage of labor.
 The latifundia, or great estates, added to the troubles by forcing many of the smaller estates out of the market, which bled more labor from the labor force in order to sustain their estates.
 In the East, although there was a labor shortage, the population problem was not nearly as acute, rendering it stronger and more able to withstand a serious crisis.
 The West, in its reaction to the economic hardships that resulted in very high prices, had gone to a barter system to survive.
 In contrast, the East had chosen to depend upon gold coinage for the most part, creating a very reliable means by which to sustain itself.